Controlled Insurance Program (CIP)

 Why Use a Controlled Insurance Program?

-For retail traders, understanding CIPs can provide insights into risk management in the construction and real estate sectors.
+Understanding CIPs provides insights into risk management in the construction and real estate sectors.
 Large construction projects can face numerous risks, including injuries, property damage, and delays.
 CIPs help mitigate these risks by ensuring that all parties are covered under one umbrella policy.

 Real-World Example: A major infrastructure project in New York City utilized a CIP to manage its extensive contractor network.
 This approach not only reduced insurance costs by 15% but also decreased the time spent on claims processing by 30%.